 When you continue breastfeeding past one year, it’s suddenly called extended breastfeeding.
 This seems a little early of a title if you ask me considering even the WHO recommend breastfeeding for 2 years but it is what it is… The Mushy Mommy talks about how breastfeeding has no expiration date; how long you nurse will vary from mom to mom and child to child.
 Intoxicated on Life shares the benefits of breastfeeding past one year.
 This West Coast Mommy shares her experience breastfeeding a toddler.
 Did you know you can “un-wean” a toddler?
 My Darla Clementine shares why she un-weaned her toddler, I’m always blown away by her story!
 Need some clever reply for when people ask you if you are *still* nursing?
 We’re Parents has got you covered!

 Breastfeeding one baby is already an amazing feat but breastfeeding more than one baby?
 I get star struck by those mamas!
 Mother Rising shares advice from three moms on how to breastfeed twins!
 Growing Slower has a post on 5 things you need to know about breastfeeding twins (or more).

 When You Can’t Breastfeed

 Sometimes, no matter how hard you try you just can’t make nursing work and that is ok.
 However, that doesn’t necessarily mean that formula is your only option.
-Eat Real, Stay Sane shares 3 alternatives to baby formula.
+There are actually 5 options for when you can’t breastfeed!
 Speaking of formula alternatives, donor milk is one of the options and Small Bites Wellness has great info on what you need to know about donor milk!